JPsiInVR/script-and-story-board/2nd_Scene/second_scene.md

 Let’s have a look at our particle detectors at the SPEAR accelerator.

-We have the detectors MARK I and MARK II.
+We have the detectors MARK I.